About

 Man's Eternal Future - The Lord Jesus Christ will one day return visibly and bodily to the earth with His powerful angels and all mankind will be resurrected and face God's judgment.
 The present heavens and earth will be destroyed and a new heavens and earth created.
 Those who have not been saved will be eternally damned for their sins in the lake of fire, the penalty demanded by divine justice for sin.
 Those who have been saved will live eternally in the presence of God, worshipping and enjoying Him.
 (Matthew 24:29-31; 25:31-46; John 5:28-29; Romans 6:23; 2 Thessalonians 1:7-10; Hebrews 9:27; 2 Peter 3:10-13; Revelation 20:12-15)

 The Ordinances Baptism and the Lord’s Supper are the two ordinances of the church that we observe.
 Christian baptism by immersion is the public testimony of a believer’s faith in the crucified, buried, and risen Savior, and his union with Him in death to sin and resurrection to a new life.
 It is also a sign of fellowship and identification with the visible Body of Christ.
+The Lord's Supper is for believers who have made their faith publicly known to the Church through baptism.
 The Lord’s Supper is the commemoration and proclamation of His death until He comes, and should be always preceded by solemn self-examination, private confession of sin, and the recognition of our need for divine grace and the fact that divine grace is available to us.
 (Matthew 26:17-30; Mark 14:12-26; Luke 22:1-23; Acts 2:38-42; 8:36-39; Romans 6:1-11; 1 Corinthians 11:20-34)

 The ChurchThe Church is the universal body of Christ, those who by the regenerating work of the Holy Spirit, and who upon repentance and faith in the Lord Jesus have been baptized into Christ, the only Savior from sin and who are unified in submission to His Lordship and the Word of God, the Bible.
 At the same time the Church is comprised of autonomous local gatherings of believers who are governed by Christ in accordance with His Word through the service of its officers, the elders and deacons, and accountable to all its members.
 The Church assembles for the purpose of instruction in the Holy Scriptures, prayer, fellowship, worship, exhortation, encouragement, and the observance of the ordinances.
 The Church is responsible to propagate the Kingdom of God in the world, through evangelism and discipleship, by the Spirit and through the preaching of the Word, being the only voice of the Gospel message to the nations of the world.
 The Church is the bride of Christ, endowed with all the gifts and privileges afforded to her by Christ, the head of the Church.
 She eagerly awaits her triumphant victory when she will be united to Christ forever at His second coming.
 (Matthew 28:19-21; Acts 4:12; 15:19; 20:21; 20:28; Romans 10:9; 1 Corinthians 12:13,27; Ephesians 4:7-12; 5:32; 1 Thessalonians 4:13-18; 2 Timothy 4:1-4; 1 Peter 3:15; 5:1-4; Revelation 19:7-8)